JasnaMRB/OOP/README.md

 ### Builder Pattern

 Helps encapsulate and make easier to understand the building of complex objects with lots of constructor fields.

+## Factory Pattern

+Useful when we want to use another class to create an object.